trigger-corp/Forge-Documentation/source/standalone.rst

 Standalone Build API
 ================================================================================

 Although we expect most users to interact with Trigger.io Forge through our command-line tools and browser-based toolkit, we also offer a standlone build API to be used programmatically from other environments.

 Using this build API, all of your HTML, CSS and JavaScript is uploaded to our server, along with keys and certificates required for signing purposes.
 Once the build is complete, the packages can be downloaded for a limited time period.

-Due to the nature of this API, builds take a considerable time longer to complete when compared to conventional usage.
+Due to the nature of this API, builds may take longer to complete when compared to conventional usage.
 If you are able to use the Trigger tooling, it is recommended to do so.

 API details
 --------------------------------------------------------------------------------